-- (a) The Corporation is organized pursuant to the Texas Business Organizations Code and does not contemplate pecuniary gain or profit, and, in fact, is organized for nonprofit purposes. - (b) The Corporation is organized and shall be operated exclusively for the benefit of, to perform the functions of, and to carry out and support the general charitable purposes of The Alamo Endowment, a Texas nonprofit corporation (the "Endowment"), an entity of the type described in Section 501(c)(3) of the Internal Revenue Code of 1986 (as amended from time to time) (the "Code"). - (c) No part of the net earnings of the Corporation shall inure to the benefit of, or be distributable to, its members, directors, officers, or any other private person, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in this Section 1.02. - (d) No substantial part of the activities of the Corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the Corporation shall not participate in, or intervene in (including the publishing or distributing of statements) any political campaign on behalf of any candidate for public office. - (e) The Corporation may carry on any other activity consistent with the above purposes and which is not inconsistent with Section 501(c)(3) of the Code and any regulations thereunder regulating the activities of this Corporation.
-In furthering its purposes, the Corporation shall have and exercise all rights and powers conferred on nonprofit corporations under the laws of Texas, or which may hereafter be conferred, including the power to contract, rent, and buy or sell personal or real property; provided, however, that the Corporation shall not,
+- (a) To raise funds, provide resources, and support in order to advance the preservation, management, education, maintenance, operation and restoration of the Alamo Complex and its contents; - (b) To provide services and other benefits for the preservation, education, management, maintenance and restoration of the Alamo Complex and its contents; and - (c) To promote, counsel, and provide support to organizations, both governmental and private, which are committed to similar objectives listed in the above paragraphs. - (d) The Corporation is not organized for profit, and no part of the net earnings of this corporation shall inure to the benefit of any member of the Board of Directors or any other individual except that the Corporation may make payments of reasonable compensation for services rendered. - (e) The Corporation may carry on any other activity consistent with the above purposes and which is not inconsistent with Section 501(c)(3) of the Internal Revenue Code of 1986 or the corresponding provision of any United States internal revenue law, as may be amended from time to time (the "Code"), and any regulations thereunder regulating the activities of this Corporation.
+In furthering its purposes, the Corporation shall have and exercise all rights and powers conferred on nonprofit corporations under the laws of Texas, or which may hereafter be conferred, including the power to contract, rent, and buy or sell personal or real property; provided, however, that the Corporation shall not, except to an insubstantial degree, engage in any activities or exercise any powers that are not in furtherance of the primary purpose of this Corporation.

-- except to an insubstantial degree, engage in any activities or exercise any powers that are not in furtherance of the primary purpose of this Corporation. - (f) Notwithstanding any other provisions of these Bylaws, the Corporation shall not carry on any activities not permitted to be carried on (a) by a corporation exempt from Federal Income Tax under Section 501(c)(3) of the Code (or the corresponding provision of any amendment thereof or of any future United States Internal Revenue Law), or (b) by a corporation, contributions to which are deductible under Section 170(c)(2) of the Code (or the corresponding provision of any amendment thereof or of any future United States Internal Revenue Law).
+(f) Notwithstanding any provision of these Bylaws, the Corporation shall not carry on any activities not permitted to be carried on by an organization exempt from federal income tax under section 501(c)(3) of the Code.